vince7ben23/Prediction-Of-Market-Sales/README.md

 There are two seperated scripts, to deal with data preprocessing and model evaluating respectivly.

-data preprocessing: do data exploration first, then deal with missing value and ''not make sense'' value, and I try to find new feature via feature engineering, prepare the clean data for prediction model to use.
+Data preprocessing: do data exploration first, then deal with missing value and ''not make sense'' value, and I try to find new feature via feature engineering, prepare the clean data for prediction model to use.

-model evaluating: in this project, predict product sales with two machine learning algorithms, multi-variable regression and decision-tree, and use cross-validation to evaluate the performance of each model.
+Model evaluating: in this project, predict product sales with two machine learning algorithms, multi-variable regression and decision-tree, and use cross-validation to evaluate the performance of each model.